thheor/music-player/README.md

 - Music progress

 ## Demo
-You visit the website by clicking this [LINK](https://thheor.github.io/music-player/)
+You can visit the website by clicking this [LINK](https://thheor.github.io/music-player/)

 ## Screenshot
 Here is the screenshot project: